cogniscient-io/cogniscient/PoC/cogniscient/agentSDK/README.md

 The Agent SDK provides a framework for developing two types of agents:

-1. **Local agents** that run within the UCS system
+1. **Local agents** that run within the Cogniscient system
-2. **External agents** that run as separate HTTP services
+2. **External agents** that run as MCP-compliant services using the Model Context Protocol

-Local agents inherit from the base `Agent` class and implement specific methods to perform tasks, while external agents are separate services that can be dynamically registered with the system.
+Local agents inherit from the base `Agent` class and implement specific methods to perform tasks, while external agents are MCP servers that can be discovered and used by the Cogniscient MCP client.
+The system uses MCP for standardized tool integration and orchestration.

 The Agent base class is defined in `base.py` and requires implementations of the `self_describe()` method.